Best CBD for Arthritis

 At first glance, these seem like relatively low prices, but remember that you’re only getting half the number of servings (so 15, 30, and 45 servings) per bottle, and each serving is only 10mg CBD.
 Ultimately, the price per milligram of CBD is higher than average.
 The company also offers free shipping on orders over $25 (a massive drop from the $74 threshold last year).

 If you’re a first responder, in the military, a nurse, a student, or a teacher, you’ll qualify for Charlotte’s Web’s discount at checkout.
-You’ll have to verify your identity, and it’s unclear exactly how much you’ll save, but they make it significantly easier to get a discount than most assistance programs.
+You’ll have to verify your identity, and it’s unclear exactly how much you’ll save, but the company makes it significantly easier to get a discount than most assistance programs.

 FAQ about CBD for arthritis